What makes an idea patentable?

-Assuming you have specific implementations of how your idea would actually work, then your idea may be patentable if it meets two conditions:
+If you have specific examples of how your idea would actually work, then your concept might be patentable if it meets the following conditions:

 Design patent or utility patent?